NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application can create any number of NRI devices using different implementations, there is no limitation on this.
+* The application can create any number of NRI devices using different implementations, there is no limitation on this

 **`Multithreading:`**